 Exchanges, brokers and regulators are considering ways to reduce risks of market turbulence and errant trades after Knight Capital Group Inc.’s $440 million loss on Aug.
 1 because of a technology mistake.

 Keara Everdell, a NYSE Euronext spokeswoman, declined to comment.
-Robert Madden, a spokesman for Nasdaq OMX Group Inc. (NDAQ), declined to comment on whether the New York-based company has held similar meetings.
+Robert Madden, a spokesman for Nasdaq OMX Group Inc. (NDAQ:US), declined to comment on whether the New York-based company has held similar meetings.

 Earlier yesterday, the Wall Street Journal reported that NYSE Euronext and Nasdaq OMX held meetings with customers to discuss steps to limit trading errors including through kill switches.